Interventions to help support children to develop social & emotional skills

 The Fagus materials help you set SMART goals according to a child's actual developmental state so you can target interventions more appropriately.
 Monitoring progress against these SMART targets enables you to measure the impact of interventions as well as provide an evidence-base to support funding decisions.

-When it comes to interventions to develop children's social and emotional skills, especially for children that have experienced adverse childhood experiences there is no quick-fix solution, A handful of strategies implemented over a term by a few staff will not work; nothing short of a whole-school approach will create an environment that enables children to feel safe, supported, valued and ready to learn.
+Especially for children that have experienced adverse childhood experiences, interventions should decrease toxic stress but there is not a quick-fix solution, a handful of strategies implemented over a term by a few staff will not work; nothing short of a whole-school approach will create an environment that enables children to feel safe, supported, valued and ready to learn.
 Using consistent language across the whole team and gentle reminders of options and boundaries when they are overwhelmed can really help.
 It isn't just children doing what they want, it's about setting a boundary and supporting children to the boundary and when they go past the boundary its about explaining in a safe way that it isn't okay but here is how we are going to support you.This is why heavy sanctions that do not explain why they are imposed do not work.
 Behaviour isn't necessary a choice they don't know what better route to take and often it is dealt with in a non-discursive way.
 Building social and emotional learning in the curriculum and developing relationships, mutual respect and modelling in all your interactions is the best way to counteract behaviour that is non-regulated.

 Remember to help pupils with unmet social and emotional needs there is no perfect implementation - it's a journey rather than a checklist.
 Most schools start off with a basic focus around professional learning built on the foundation of brain science and then move to a cultural change, building structures and systems to support children in a multi-tiered way on an academic and social and emotional level.